 Publications and research outputs

-Editor, with David Crook, The growth of royal government under King Henry III (Woodbridge, 2015), 302pp.
+Editor, with David Crook, The growth of royal government under King Henry III (Boydell, 2015), 302pp.

 Author, Eleanor de Montfort: A rebel countess in medieval England (Continuum, 2012), 213pp.

-Editor, with Paul Dalton and Charles Insley, Cathedrals, communities and conflict in the Anglo-Norman World (Woodbridge: Boydell, May 2011), 252pp.
+Editor, with Paul Dalton and Charles Insley, Cathedrals, communities and conflict in the Anglo-Norman World (Boydell, May 2011), 252pp.

-Editor, with Liz Oakley-Brown, The rituals and rhetoric of queenship: medieval to early modern (Dublin: Four Courts Press, 2009), 287pp.
+Editor, with Liz Oakley-Brown, The rituals and rhetoric of queenship: medieval to early modern (Four Courts Press, 2009), 287pp.

 Editor, Calendar of patent rolls 25 Elizabeth I (1582-1583) C 66/1223-1236 (List & Index Society, 286, 2001), 282pp.

-‘Maternal abandonment and surrogate caregivers: Isabella of Angoulême and her children by King John’, Virtuous or Villainess: The image of the royal mother from the early medieval to the early modern era, ed.
+‘Maternal abandonment and surrogate caregivers: Isabella of Angoulême and her children by King John’, Virtuous or Villainess: The image of the royal mother, ed.
 Carey Fleiner and Eleanor Woodacre (Palgrave Macmillan: 2016), pp.101-24